blackflux/js-gardener/README.md

 **Setup** - Create NPM account, preferably with the same username that you use for github.

-**How to use** - Once your package is published you can easily install it by running `npm install --save PACKAGE_NAME`.
+**How to use** - Once your package is published using TravisCI and Semantic-Release, you can easily install it by running `npm install --save PACKAGE_NAME`.

 ### Semantic-Release